 Her 2016 public television documentary Trees in Trouble explores the benefits and threats to America’s urban forests from invasive pests.
 It was featured at the 2016 Partners in Community Forestry Arbor Day Foundation national conference, and received a John Warder Award.
 Other national public television productions include: The New Metropolis, a two-part series which explores the revitalization challenges and opportunities facing America’s older first suburbs.
 She also oversaw the related civic engagement dialogues hosted by PBS affiliated stations and community organizations.
 Over 120 community screening events were held around the country, and Andrea coordinated and facilitated community conversations on fair growth, transportation and housing, and tax policies.
 Rising Waters, which examines the global warming debate through the personal stories of Pacific Islanders.
 It was featured at the 2004 United Nation’s Earth Summit, as well as broadcast in 110 countries and on National Geographic TV.
 She was the segment producer for the National PBS series Arab American Stories, which profiles a Jordanian family from Ohio.
 Some of her other award winning films include: Bad Chemistry, which discloses the hazards of low-level chemical exposures on human health; Large Dams, False Promises, which investigates the impacts of dam projects in Brazil and China; and Forsaken Cries: The Story of Rwanda, which explores the historical factors contributing to the 1994 genocide.
-Her most recent film, Art As Action, tells the story of women abstract expressionist painters through the story of the filmmakers’ mother.
+Another recent film, Art As Action, tells the story of women painters and is part of a traveling museum exhibition.